Newcastle MathsJam November 2011 recap

 So the only solvable graphs are trees.
 First point of attack would probably be distance between vertices of degree != 2.
 I hope the Prince is a graph theorist; this could get difficult.

 I had another think about a possible resolution of this problem too, possibly connected and also using circles.
 If we are only looking at plane shapes enclosed by simple closed curves then we can in some sense ‘inflate’ them until they become a circle.
-If we construct a ‘nice’ continuous deformation f (possibly an ambient isotopy, although this is probably not strong enough) of the curve into a unit circle, then the narrowest bits are those which had to be ‘inflated’ furthest; if we take all pairs of diametrically opposite points a and a then the narrowness is the smallest distance d(f1(a),f1(b)).
+If we construct a ‘nice’ continuous deformation (possibly an ambient isotopy, although this is probably not strong enough) of the curve into a unit circle, then the narrowest bits are those which had to be ‘inflated’ furthest; if we take all pairs of diametrically opposite points and then the narrowness is the smallest distance .

 3 lots of 3 branches does have a solution.
 The way I think about them is two colouring the tree red and blue.
 I then assume that the princess is on one of the colours, say red, and then a solution to catch her can be found easily normally.
 If this solution took an even number of moves I add a dummy move to make it odd.
 This means that if the princess was on blue originally she is now on red.
 I then do my red solution again to catch her.